 - Don't Miss: How to Configure a Backdoor on Anyone's MacBook

-The system_profiler tool was designed to print system hardware and software configurations.
-It features the ability to export information in XML format and supports several degrees of output verbosity.
+The system_profiler tool was designed to print system hardware and software configurations from Apple's built-in System Information app, previously called System Profiler on Mac OS X. System_profiler features the ability to export information in XML format and supports several degrees of output verbosity.

 In most cases, system_profiler will produce over 55,000 lines of data pertaining to the target macOS device.
 This data includes very specific hardware details, firewall settings, Wi-Fi adapter details, startup items, and detailed application info, to name just a few.

 System_profiler can be used without root privileges and is, therefore, an attacker's greatest tool for quickly discovering hardware and software specifications.

 The following system_profiler commands can be executed using a Terminal or from a Netcat backdoor.
 Use the --help argument to view the available options.